The Route

 Western States ( 1,990 miles): Western Colorado, Utah, Nevada, + California

-The official route of the American Discovery Trail is available from our organization.
-Your use of the official route and your purchase of a membership in our nonprofit organization helps our stewardship of the trail, such as working with local trail managers and putting up signs to clearly mark the trail.
-We invite you to join the Society as a member.
+The official route of the American Discovery Trail is available only from our organization.
+Your use of the official route and your purchase of a membership help our stewardship of the trail, such as working with local trail managers and putting up signs to clearly mark the trail.
+Some people or entities may use the American Discovery Trail name, but their suggested route is not the official one, and in some instances they have directed users into closed areas, which local land managers objected to and could hinder further trail development.
+Thus, we request that you use the official route.

-We plan on making the trail route freely available in the near future.
-In the meantime, you can purchase the route data or view it online for free.
+You can purchase the detailed route data by state, region, or nationwide or view a general overview online for free.
 We also offer free downloads of segments of about 100 miles.

 Beware: Portions of the American Discovery Trail pass through remote areas, regions with extreme weather conditions, and along roads that may be used by motorized vehicles.
-Users of our trail and other trails are advised to be aware of the environment and take appropriate precautions.
+Users of our trail and other trails are advised to be aware of their surroundings and take appropriate precautions.